momyc/gevent-fastcgi/README.md

 Full support for FastCGI protocol connection multiplexing, i.e. it can serve multiple simulteneous requests over single connection.
 Requires support on Web-server side.

-Can be configured to fork multiple processes to better utilize multi-core CPUs.
+Can fork multiple processes to better utilize multi-core CPUs.

-Includes adapters for Django and frameworks that use PasteDeploy like Pylons and Pyramid to simplify depolyment.
+Includes adapters for _Django_ and frameworks that use _PasteDeploy_ like _Pylons_ / _Pyramid_ to simplify depolyment.

 ## Installation